t32k/grunt-csso/README.md

 4. You can turns __structure minimization__ off like this:

     ```js
-    // Default Option value is true.
+    // Default option value is true.
     restructure: false
     ```